South Korea in the Vietnam War: Impact on South Korea and Vietnam relations

 The issue of war crimes has not been an aspect of foreign relations between the governments of Korea and Vietnam both when the countries were opening up relations and to the present day, unlike the role historical issues have played in Korean-Japanese relations.
 Much of this issue is instead driven by civic groups in both countries.
 In April 2020, a survivor of the Phong Nhi massacre alongside the Korea-Vietnam Peace Foundation filed a civil lawsuit in the court of South Korea against the Korean government in an effort to have a fact-finding mission convened.
 The Korean Defense Ministry in its response has stated that its own records do not support allegations of the lawsuit, and has called for a joint investigation by the Korean and Vietnamese governments.
 Survivors of the Phong Nhi massacre have also traveled to South Korea to give accounts of events to various groups.

 Apologetic statements from President Kim Dae-jung and Moon Jae-in have been given, short of a full public apology.
 Apologies for war crimes has become a political issue within South Korean politics, as President Moon Jae-in had planned on making a unilateral official apology but stopped short due to widespread opposition from prominent conservatives within South Korea.
 The recent political interest in South Korea for an official apology is contextualized within the ongoing trade war and diplomatic rifts between Japan and Korea over a South Korean court having ordered compensation for forced labor from a Japanese company.

-The issue is rarely acknowledged or discussed by the Vietnamese government or state-controlled media following normalization of relations, though in a rare statement the Vietnamese government did oppose the "commemoration of mercenaries" when South Korean President Moon Jae-in honoured the 50th Anniversary of South Korean servicemen who had fought in South Vietnam on South Korea's Memorial Day in 2017.
+The issue is rarely acknowledged or discussed by the Vietnamese government or state-controlled media following normalization of relations, though in a rare statement the Vietnamese government did oppose the "commemoration of mercenaries" when South Korean President Moon Jae-in honoured the 50th anniversary of South Korean servicemen who had fought in South Vietnam on South Korea's Memorial Day in 2017.

-The issue around children conceived through wartime affairs and rape known as Lai Dai Han remains, like controversies around comfort women.
+The issue around children conceived through wartime affairs and rape known as Lai Đại Hàn remains, similar to the controversies around comfort women.
 Civic groups in Vietnam have campaigned for recognition of the issue and an apology by the Korean government.
 Most were ostracised and neglected by Vietnamese society following the war.
-Lai Dai Han and their families faced mistreatment following North Vietnam's victory for allegedly siding with opposing forces, including one rape victim's father being beaten to death by the communist regime shortly after the war ended.
-Both the Korean and Vietnamese governments have sidelined or ignored this issue, and requests by the BBC to make a documentary was turned down by the Vietnamese government.
+Lai Đại Hàn and their families faced mistreatment following North Vietnam's victory for allegedly siding with opposing forces, including one rape victim's father being beaten to death by the communist regime shortly after the war ended.
+Both the Korean and Vietnamese governments have sidelined or ignored this issue, and requests by the BBC to produce a documentary on it was turned down by the Vietnamese government.